Variables

 9}

-Setting a variable value
+Setting variable values

 A variable type (size, percentage, number, color, font family) in Webflow cannot be changed.
 However, its value can be updated.
 The format for updating the value is consistent with its initial declaration.